203ZK/ip/docs/README.md

 If there are no existing tasks, TRAVIS will say so and prompt you to add new tasks :)

+The user may also find tasks that contain a specific search input using `find [search input]`.
+This will display all tasks whose task name contains the search input.

 ## Mark and unmarking tasks

 To mark a task as done or not done, type `mark [task number]` or `unmark [task number]`, respectively.